Detecting primary biliary cholangitisa (PBC) as early as possible may lead to better management of the disease.

 - An abnormally high ALP level can be a sign of liver damage

-- In early stages of PBC, abnormally high ALP can be an early warning sign to doctors that PBC may be present
+- In early stages of PBC, abnormally high ALP can be an early warning sign to healthcare providers that PBC may be present

 - Beyond diagnosis, ALP can be used to help monitor your disease over time